-Canadian companies operate successfully in virtually every industry sector in the global marketplace.
+Canadian companies operate successfully in virtually every industry sector and are world leaders in many.
 Canadian companies have established a reputation, both in Canada and abroad, for conducting business in a fair, open and responsible manner.
-EDC is committed to helping Canadian companies become internationally recognized as leaders in sustainable and responsible business, giving them the competitive advantage they need to succeed internationally.
-This Environmental and Social Review Directive (the "Directive") is one of the processes through which EDC manages environmental and social risks as it pertains to project-related reviews.
-EDC is required by Section 10.1 of the Export Development Act to make a determination as described below before entering into a transaction related to a project.
+As a partner that facilitates international business for Canadian companies, Export Development Canada (EDC) seeks to support that reputation through its operating principles and policies.
+Section 10.1 of the Export Development Act requires that EDC, before entering into a transaction that is related to a project, make the determination described below.